reportportal/agent-js-cypress/README.md

 ```

 **Please note**, that `autoMerge` feature is unstable in some cases (e.g. when using `cypress-grep` or `--spec` CLI argument to specify the test amount that should be executed) and may lead to unfinished launches in ReportPortal.

-If this is the case, please specify spec pattern in the config directly.
+If this is the case, please specify `specPattern` in the config directly.
 You can also use the [Manual merge launches](#manual-merge-launches) instead.

 ## Manual merge launches